commercetools/connect-product-export-template/README.md

 - Development of Incremental Updater

 ##Deployment Configuration
-In order to deploy your customized search connector application on commercetools provided infrastructure, it needs to reviewed by certification team.
+In order to deploy your customized search connector application on Commercetools-provided infrastructure, it needs to reviewed by certification team.
 For details, please refer to [documentation about Commercetools Connect](https://docs.commercetools.com/connect/concepts)
 In addition, in order to support connect service, the search connector template has a folder structure as listed below
 ```
 ├── full-ingestion